William A. Karges Fine Art

 William A. Karges Fine Art is an art gallery at Dolores St. and 6th Ave in Carmel, California, United States.

 History and development

 William A. Karges Fine Art was founded in 1987 by William A. Karges.
 A former collector of European antiques and objets d’art, he entered the art business after discovering the books Plein Air Painters of California: The North and Plein Air Painters of California: The Southland.
 After developing his expertise on the subject by seeking out works held in public and private collections throughout California, he eventually established a gallery that focuses primarily on historically important, museum quality paintings executed by California artists between 1870 and 1950.
 In addition to an emphasis on California Impressionism, William A. Karges Fine Art is active in the secondary market for works from the Hudson River School, Bay Area Figurative, and many other American artists and styles including Modern, Abstract, Northwest, and Southwest art.
-William A. Karges Fine Art also represents contemporary artists Dennis Doheny, Cindy Baron, Deladier Almeida, and Alexandra Averbach.
+William A. Karges Fine Art also represents contemporary artists Dennis Doheny and Cindy Baron.